United States Department of Housing and Urban Development: History

 The idea of a department of Urban Affairs was proposed in a 1957 report to President Dwight D. Eisenhower, led by New York governor Nelson A. Rockefeller.
 The idea of a department of Housing and Urban Affairs was taken up by President John F. Kennedy, with Pennsylvania Senator and Kennedy ally Joseph S. Clark Jr. listing it as one of the top seven legislative priorities for the administration in internal documents.

 The department was established on September 9, 1965, when President Lyndon B. Johnson signed the Department of Housing and Urban Development Act into law.
 It stipulated that the department was to be created no later than November 8, sixty days following the date of enactment.
 The actual implementation was postponed until January 14, 1966, following the completion of a special study group report on the federal role in solving urban problems.

-HUD is administered by the U.S. Secretary of Housing and Urban Development.
-Its headquarters is located in the Robert C. Weaver Federal Building.
+HUD is administered by the U.S. secretary of housing and urban development.
+Its headquarters was located in the Robert C. Weaver Federal Building from 1968 to 2025, when HUD announced that it would move to Alexandria, Virginia.
 Some important milestones for HUD's development include: